HeartStrings FiberArts

 Remove knitting needle and unravel to your contrast color lifeline thread.

-Step 3B: Remount the stitches from the lifeline.
+Step 3B: Remount the stitches from the knitting lifeline.

 Step 3C: Check stitch count and resume knitting.

 Tip: It helps if you initially use a smaller size knitting needle to get the stitches picked up along the lifeline thread.
-When you resume knitting, you can work the stitches onto the original needle you were using for your shawl.
+When you resume knitting, you can work the stitches onto the original needle you were using.

 Email address: jackie@heartstringsfiberarts.com